hvnsweeting/gogo/README.rst

 gogo
 ====

-gogo - never get lost (again) in Go world.
+gogo - Go everywhere you want to go, never get lost in Go world (again).

+Why
+---

-Because you always remember the package name, not his GitHub account.
+Because we always remember the package name, not its author's GitHub account.

 Usage
 -----